kylenotfound/PhoneProPlus/README.md

 >php artisan serve

 In your web browser of choice, go to: http://localhost:8000 and you should see the main landing page.

+## TODO
+- Search Filters for main table
+- Search Filters for individual profile tables
+- Save records to profile
+- About Page
+- More interavtive animations and buttons
+- Maps Integration
+- Footer